tldr-pages/tldr/pages/linux/imgp.md

 # imgp

-> Command-line image resizer and rotator for JPEG and PNG images.
+> Command-line image resizer and rotator for JPEGs and PNGs.

 - Convert single images and/or whole directories containing valid image formats: